giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 ### Posting a new offer

-New offers should mostly be posted by [contracts](maker-contract.md) able to source liquidity when asked by Mangrove.&#x20;
+New offers should mostly be posted by [maker contracts](maker-contract.md) able to source liquidity when asked by Mangrove.

 :::info

 `newOffer` is payable and can be used to credit the maker contract's balance on Mangrove on the fly.
-A non zero `msg.value` will allow Mangrove to credit maker contract's balance prior to locking the [provision](offer-provision.md) of the newly posted offer.
+A non zero `msg.value` will allow Mangrove to credit the maker contract's balance prior to locking the %%provision|provision%% of the newly posted offer.

 :::